 Whether through memes or existential curiosity, mystic pursuits have never been so mainstream.
 We harass our parents for our precise birth time (because knowing your rising sign is the pinnacle of self-awareness), ‘manifest’ our desires through either meditation or visualisation (which - to some of us - resembles staring at the ceiling and Pinterest) and agonise over whether or not to visit a Psychic in case they reveal that something remotely negative might happen to us at some point in the future.
 But as our spiritual arsenal increases, so does our ability for personal discernment: Does astrology make too many assumptions?
 Where’s the sense in manifestation when you don’t actually know what you want?
 Is there even a point in having an insight into your future?
 Are you still with us?
 Whatever your opinion on such things, mystic pursuits are empowering because knowledge is always power.
 Even if that knowledge looks like placing black obsidian under your pillow to release yourself from resentment or scanning the natal chart of someone you fancy as an essential risk assessment.

-Empowerment is a battle though and battles can be exhausting - wounding even - and, sometimes, we just want to be cared for.
+Empowerment is a battle though and battles can be exhausting - wounding even.
+Sometimes, we just want to be cared for (especially in the midst of an ongoing global pandemic).
 Angel cards connect us to the energies of angelic beings that really just want to cuddle humanity into contentment.
 Decks vary in terms of words and imagery but readings have more to do with the interaction of energies (think ‘vibes’) than the overt symbolism of something like Tarot.
 But what can angel readings actually help with?
 Well, cynics, there are in fact six things: reflection (awareness of our divine selves), partnership (spiritual growth in relationships) , integration (harmony between mind, body and soul), alignment (the search for meaningful work), rejuvenation (acceptance and celebration of life’s natural cycles) and nourishment (eating food and thinking thoughts that fulfil you).
 Ultimately, their purpose is encouragement of the querent.

 BURO.
 Beauty Intern Violet has been doing angel readings with her mum - the renowned acupuncturist and women’s health expert Emma Cannon - since her adolescence.
 Here’s why they’re her thing: